How to make dried rhubarb chips, an easy delicious garnish for fruit desserts, ice creams/sorbets and savoury dishes such as terrines and pâté.

 How to Make Dried Rhubarb Chips

-- Cut thinnest slices using a mandoline cutter (be very careful – use the safety attachment)
+- Cut the thinnest, wafer-thin slices using a mandoline cutter (be very careful - use the safety attachment if possible)

 - Soak rhubarb slices in a light syrup of sugar and water.
 Cover and leave for about 15 minutes

-- dry out slices using kitchen paper or a towel
+- pat slices to dry using kitchen paper or a clean towel

-- bake in a cool oven to dry for about 2 hours
+- bake in a cool oven to dry for up to 2 hours - smaller slices take between an hour to 1h30.

 The lightly coloured rainbow-like ribs along the stalks look rather arty, don’t they?